Asymptotics of analytic torsion for hyperbolic three--manifolds: Analytic torsion and approximation

 \subsubsection{Plan of proof}

 We naturally study small and large times separately.
 We want first to prove that for any $t_0>0$ the following limit holds:

 The proof of this is more involved than that of the pointwise convergence of the traces since we have to control the asymptotics as $t\to 0$ of the heat kernels of $M_n$ as $n\to\infty$.
-We are going to go over the steps of the proof of Proposition \ref{conv1} with extra care for the dependance in $t$ of the majorations.
+We carry it out in \ref{sec:small_time_approx} by going to go over the steps of the proof of Theorem \ref{conv1} with extra care for the dependency in $t$ of the majorations.

-Once this is done we have to deal with the convergence of the large-time integral as $n$ varies.
-What we need is the following limits, which we will prove right away in \ref{gtps} below.
+We also have to deal with the convergence of the large-time integral as $n$ varies.
+What we need are the following limits, which we will prove right away in \ref{gtps} below.

 Assuming all these limits we can now conclude the proof of Theorem \ref{Main1}: the limit \eqref{pt} above yields for all $t_0>0$

 and by \eqref{gtr},\eqref{gtl2} we get that the right-hand side goes to 0 as $t_0\to+\infty$, so that the limit superior on the left must be 0.